-We expect investments in our commercial organization to increase modestly in 2020 as we annualize the impact of hiring made in 2019, and as we continue to fill a few remaining open territories after the sales realignment announced in the third quarter of 2019.
-We expect that in 2020 general and administrative expenses will remain consistent with 2019 levels.
+We expect investments in our commercial organization to increase modestly in 2021 as we annualize the impact of hiring made in 2020.
+We expect that in 2021 general and administrative expenses will remain consistent with 2020 levels.

 Research and Development